Cuantos Gramos Son 8 Onzas

 Before we jump into the conversion, let's establish a firm understanding of both units:

 • Ounces (oz): The ounce is a unit of mass (or weight) in both the US customary system and the imperial system.
-However, there's a crucial distinction: the avoirdupois ounce (used for most everyday measurements) is different from the troy ounce (used primarily for precious metals).
+That said, there's a crucial distinction: the avoirdupois ounce (used for most everyday measurements) is different from the troy ounce (used primarily for precious metals).
 Unless otherwise specified, we're always referring to the avoirdupois ounce in this context.
 One avoirdupois ounce is approximately 28.35 grams.

 Calculating Grams in 8 Ounces: The Conversion Process